Tag: Fish

 Fish Fry Chili Paste (Meet-Mirsang)

-After all that I have eaten while I was back home, I’m excited to bring back a few recipes to satisfy the cravings of having a delicious, spicy seafood fry.
+After all that I have eaten while I was back home, I’m excited to bring back a few recipes.
+These recipes will satisfy the cravings for a delicious, spicy seafood fry.

 Fish chili paste is made out of the most common spices that are available in almost every local Indian supermarket.
 It is popular in the coastal regions of South-India prepared differently in different regions.
 Chili paste is exactly what it sounds like: the spicy tangy flavor.
 This recipe is always used in my mom’s kitchen and comes in handy for every fish I want to fry.

-Initially, I used to start coating my fish with a paste of chili powder, a pinch of turmeric and salt which had a less intense flavor that got me thinking there was something missing.
-I then made up my mind and prepared this paste which I should have tried long before, and now everytime I fry my fish with this paste it takes me back home where the aroma of the spices fills the air and spreads the spicy blend to the Olfactory system and the liquid across your palate – Mouth Watering!!
+I used to start by coating my fish with a paste of chili powder, a pinch of turmeric, and salt.
+This paste had a less intense flavor.
+It got me thinking there was something missing.
+I then made up my mind.
+I prepared this paste which I should have tried long before.
+Now, every time I fry my fish with this paste, it takes me back home.
+The aroma of the spices fills the air.
+It spreads the spicy blend to the olfactory system.
+The liquid moves across your palate.
+It’s mouth-watering!

 Preparation time: 5 minutes